imvaibhav28/imvaibhav28.github.io/_posts/2023-06-09-vector-embeddings.md

 Embeddings are short dense form numerical representations, so rather than relying on sparse form which takes V vocabulary size, embeddings are dense in nature with values ranging from positive to negative.

- Dense vectors may also do a better job of capturing synonymy.
+ Dense vectors may also do a better job of capturing `synonymy`.
 For example, in a sparse vector representation, dimensions for synonyms like car and automobile dimension are distinct and unrelated; sparse vectors may thus fail to capture the similarity between a word with car as a neighbor and a word with